silinternational/ui-components/README.md

 ### storybook
-Try out our components at https://silinternational.github.io/ui-components/
+Try out our components at https://silinternational.github.io/ui-components/ or run storybook locally.
+Just copy this repo to your machine and run `npm install` then `npm run dev.` Storybook should open a browser window when it finishes building.

 ### CSS utility classes
 Classes from [global.css](https://github.com/silinternational/ui-components/blob/develop/components/global.css) can be applied to all components and even components and elements from your app.